strangerstudios/pmpro-email-confirmation/readme.txt

 == Changelog ==
 = .2 =
+* Added a checkbox to the edit level page to check if a level should require email confirmation.
 * Added a "Validate User" link to the user admin to force validate a user.

 = .1 =